-Hiring an attorney to help with your formation other way to form and LLC.
-An attorney is going to usually give the most personalized service, but is the most expensive too.
+Hiring an attorney to help with your formation is another way to form an LLC.
+An attorney is going to usually give the most personalized service but is the most expensive too.
 Attorneys will normally charge between $1,000 and $1,500 to form a corporation or LLC.

 Wrapping it up

-As you can see, there are a variety of ways to get your LLC formed from doing it yourself, using a formation service or hiring an attorney.
-While you can do it yourself, with the pricing recent battles from the formation companies, several of which lowered their starter package (which is fine for most people) to free, there really isn’t the need to do it yourself.
-If your business or personal affairs are fairly complicated, it may be worth spending the extra to hire an attorney.
+As you can see, there are a variety of ways to get your LLC formed from doing it yourself, using a formation service, or hiring an attorney.
+While you can do it yourself, with the recent pricing battles from the formation companies, several of which lowered their starter package (which is fine for most people) to free, there really isn’t the need to do it yourself.
+If your business or personal affairs are fairly complicated, it may be worth spending on legal advice and hire an attorney.